• Skip to primary navigation

 More Sides recipes

-• A casserole dish filled with baked cheesy scalloped potatoes and garnished with fresh parsley.
+• A large white rectangular casserole dish with creamy scalloped potatoes garnished with fresh thyme leaves.

 Easy Cheesy Scalloped Potatoes